Switch from reviewing to retrieving in 5 minutes or less

 Lesson plan for a quick brain dump

-It’s the end of the school year and students are going to cram.
+At the end of the school year, students are going to cram.
 Why?
 Because it works.
 As decades of research demonstrate, cramming improves learning in the short-term, but it leads to forgetting in the long-term (download my practice guide PDF for more info, which I co-wrote with cognitive scientist Dr. Shana Carpenter).

 As I like to point out, easy learning leads to easy forgetting.
 Think about your own experience in high school and college: you would anxiously cram for an exam, get a good grade, and then forget everything.